chinhong1703/food-suggestion-bot/README.md

 This is a Telegram chatbot that provides the user with a suggestion of food options from Singapore.

+Try it out at [@food_suggestion_bot](https://t.me/food_suggestion_bot).
+It might have a short lag time when initially starting the bot because it is running on the free tier of Heroku.

 Main features are:
 - Food suggestion from a database of local food
 - Users can also add food into the database